PHYS 3330

 Truth-table - table that shows all possible input combinations and the resulting outputs of digital logic components

-Logic gates - a physical device that implements some Boolean logic operation
+DEFINITION: Logic gates - a simple transistor circuit that implements some Boolean logic operation.

-Logic gates alone can be used to construct arbitrary combinatorial logic (they can generate any truth-table), but to create a machine that steps through a sequence of instructions like a computer does, we also need memory and a clock.
+Gates can be used to construct arbitrary combinatorial logic (they can generate any truth-table), but to create a machine that steps through a sequence of instructions like a computer does, we also need memory and a clock.
 The fundamental single-bit memory element of digital electronics is called a flip-flop.
 We will study two types, called SR (or RS) and JK.
-The flip-flops we have chosen are from the TTL (Transistor- Transistor Logic) family.
+Both of these can be built exclusively with gates (the ones we use are TTL).
 A digital clock is a repeating digital waveform used to step a digital circuit through a sequence of states.
 We will introduce the 555 timer chip and use it to generate a clock signal.
 Digital circuits that are able to step through a sequence of states with the aid of flip-flops and a clock are called sequential logic.

 Figure 1: TTL voltage levels

-The flow of digital signals is controlled by transistors in various configurations depending on the logic family.
+The flow of digital signals is controlled by transistors in various configurations depending on the logic family (we mentioned CMOS and TTL above).
 For most purposes, we can imagine that the logic gates are composed of several ideal switches with just two states: OPEN and CLOSED.
 The state of a switch is controlled by a digital signal.
-The switch remains closed so long as a logical (1) signal is applied.
-A logical (0) control signal keeps it open.
+The switch remains closed so long as a logical \((1)\) signal is applied.
+A logical \((0)\) control signal keeps it open.

 Logic signals interact by means of gates.
 The three fundamental gates, AND, OR, and NOT, are named after the three fundamental operations of logic that they carry out.
 The AND and OR gates each have two inputs and one output.
 The output state is determined by the states of the two inputs.
 The NOT gate has one input and one output.